josuneha/AzureBigData-analytics/Hands-on lab/lab-files/BigDataTravel/BigDataTravel/Scripts/README.md

 | unpkg  | [`https://unpkg.com/tooltip.js`](https://unpkg.com/tooltip.js)                   |
 | cdnjs  | [`https://cdnjs.com/libraries/popper.js`](https://cdnjs.com/libraries/popper.js) |

-\*: Bower isn't officially supported, it can be used to install Tooltip.js only trough the unpkg.com CDN.
+\*: Bower isn't officially supported; it can be used to install Tooltip.js only through the unpkg.com CDN.
 This method has the limitation of not being able to define a specific version of the library.
 Bower and Popper.js suggests to use npm or Yarn for your projects.
 For more info, [read the related issue](https://github.com/FezVrasta/popper.js/issues/390).

 ### Dist targets